Hytchane History, Family Crest & Coats of Arms

 Early Notables of the Hytchane family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hytchane Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hytchane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hytchane family to the New World and Oceana
+Migration of the Hytchane family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hytchane surname or a spelling variation of the name include: John Hitchens settled in Virginia in 1654; Arthur Hitchens settled in Maine in 1616 four years before the "Mayflower"; Margaret and Anne Hitchens settled in Barbados in 1663.